Longyichen/Alpaca-family-library/README.md

 Welcome everyone to provide pull requests, and I will also regularly track the latest developments in this repository！

+Contents：

+- What’s Alpaca
+- Alpaca model fine-tuned for application
+- Alpaca model fine-tuned for different languages
+- Other GPT3.5 Reproduction Models
+- Some Large Language Models
+- Some Resources for Instruction Fine-tuning

 ## What’s Alpaca

 Contains:  `Dataset`,`Data Genrating Code`, `Finetune Code`, `Web Demo`, `Benchmark`